ARDev1161/AmurClient/README.md

-# Amur Client for RaspberryPi
+# Amur Client for Amur distribution board (ADB-0.42)
 This is application for communicate with robot on RPi base with [AmurClient].

 ## Requirements: